 Those who worked at Bender Shipbuilding & Repair Co. may have been exposed to asbestos, a commonly used fireproofing material that has been linked to mesothelioma.
-A mesothelioma prognosis for later stage mesothelioma is not usually a favorable one.
+A mesothelioma prognosis for later-stage mesothelioma is not usually a favorable one.
 Thus, those diagnosed with the disease usually have a short life expectancy.
 Treatment is available at top mesothelioma cancer centers in the country but the probability of patients going into remission from mesothelioma is not common.
-Refer to our mesothelioma treatment guide for additional information on treatment options.